prometheusresearch/rios/docs/source/calculation_set_specification.rst

 Assessment Variable
 ```````````````````
 In both execution approaches, a variable named ``assessment`` is made available
-that contains the values from the Assessment.
-This variable is a dictionary
+that contains the values from the :doc:`Assessment
+</assessment_specification>`.
+This variable is a dictionary whose keys
-whose keys correspond to the field identifiers from the Instrument.
-All field
+correspond to the field identifiers from the Instrument.
+All field identifiers
-identifiers will be present as keys, even if there is no value (e.g., ``None``)
+will be present as keys, even if there is no value (e.g., ``None``) recorded
-recorded for the field.
+for the field.

 The values for these keys will be coerced to the appropriate Python types
 according to the following table: